A homological approach to pseudoisotopy theory. I: The proof of

+whose intermediate terms is the group-completion of a topological category $\cC_\theta^\partial$ of bordisms between $2n$-manifolds with $\theta$-structures, possibly with boundary.
+This category was studied by Genauer \cite{Genauer}, who established the final equivalence in \eqref{equ:BP-chain} as a parametrised form of the Pontryagin--Thom construction.
+Botvinnik and Perlmutter showed that $\cM_{\theta}$ can be seen as a submonoid of the endomorphism monoid $\cC_\theta^\partial(D^{2n},D^{2n})$ of the closed disc $D^{2n}$ with some $\theta$-structure and that the chain of inclusions $\cM_{\theta}\subset \cC_\theta^\partial(D^{2n},D^{2n})\subset \cC_\theta^\partial$ is an equivalence upon taking classifying spaces (see \cite[Thm 6.3, Prop.\ 6.14]{BotvinnikPerlmutter}).

-As $\cM_\theta$ is homotopy commutative, Randal-Williams' elucidation of the group completion theorem \cite[Cor.\,1.2]{RWperfection} provides an equivalence of the form leading to the following consequence of \cref{thm:BP} when specialised to the tangential tangential structure encoding stable framings.
+As $\cM_\theta$ is homotopy commutative, Randal-Williams' elucidation of the group completion theorem \cite[Cor.\,1.2]{RWperfection} moreover provides an equivalence of the form which leads to the following consequence of \cref{thm:BP} when specialised to the tangential tangential structure encoding stable framings.